 Bhutan Travel Insurance

-Before coming to Bhutan, make sure that you attend to the following:
+Before coming to Bhutan, make sure that you attend the following Bhutan Travel Advisory:

 Travel/Medical Insurance?
 The Royal Insurance Corporation of Bhutan has initiated a travel and medical scheme solely for our visitors.
 Hence you must get detailed information about the insurance scheme from Us as travel agents here in Bhutan.
 You may also visit the website at www.ricb.com.bt or send us an email.